Table of Contents[Hide][Show]

 10. Banana Sandwich Bites

 Cut a banana into thick slices, spread peanut butter or Nutella between two slices, and boom—you’ve got little sandwich bites.
-Bonus if you roll the edges in crushed nuts or mini chocolate chips.
+A bonus is if you roll the edges in crushed nuts or mini chocolate chips.
 Sweet, satisfying, and super affordable.

 11. Homemade Granola Bars

-Mix oats, peanut butter, honey, and chopped nuts or dried fruit.
-Press it all into a baking dish, refrigerate until firm, and cut into bars.
+Mix oats, peanut butter, honey, chopped nuts or dried fruit.
+Press it all into a baking dish—these silicone baking molds make it super easy to shape and cut perfect granola bars every time!
 No baking is required.
-These will make you feel like a domestic wizard, and your teens will grab them without complaints.

 12. Cheese and Crackers